CommunityToolkit/Lottie-Windows/README.md

 ## Principles

-This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+"Contribution should link to the toolkit contribution guide" This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](http://dotnetfoundation.org/code-of-conduct).